 Verification should assess whether the compendial procedure is suitable for the drug substance and/or the drug product matrix, taking into account the drug substance’s route, the method of manufacture for the drug product, or both, if applicable.
 Verification should include an assessment of elements such as the effect of the matrix on the recovery of impurities and drug substances from the drug product matrix, as well as the suitability of chromatographic conditions and column, the appropriateness of detector signal response, etc.

 Verification is not required for basic compendial test procedures that are routinely performed unless there is an indication that the compendial procedure is not appropriate forthe article under test.
 Examples of basic compendial procedures include, but are not limited to, loss on drying, residue on ignition, various wet chemical procedures such as acid value, and simple instrumental determinations such as pH measurements.
 However, for the application of already established routine procedures to compendial articles tested for the first time, it is recommended that consideration be given to any new or different sample handling or solution preparation requirements.

-Chemical Solutions Ltd. (CSL) has the experience and the expertise to evaluate your products and excipients to determine the presence of elemental impurities.
+SGS Chemical Solutions Laboratories Inc. has the experience and the expertise to evaluate your products and excipients to determine the presence of elemental impurities.
 Contact us today.